Contra Roosh V. on Evolution

 You mean “anti-reproductive” behaviors should have been weeded out.
 They were and they will be.
 Selection takes time to change human nature.

 We live in an unusual time.
-The industrial revolution and the sexual revolution have dramatically changed the environment, and thus the selective pressures on the human genome.
+The industrial and sexual revolutions have dramatically changed the environment, and thus the selective pressures on the human genome.
 Character traits that were once adaptive are now maladaptive, and vice versa.
 The birth control pill came into widespread use only about 50 years ago.
-It was part of a bigger shift in human behavior, the sexual revolution, which involved changes to cultural norms and social policies as well as new forms of birth control.
+It was part of the sexual revolution, which involved changes to cultural norms and social policies as well as new forms of birth control.

 Evolutionary theory does not imply that organisms will always be adapted to their current environments.
 It implies that they will either adapt to a changing environment or go extinct.
-Biological adaptation occurs by selection operating on the genes of a population, so it takes place over generations.
+Biological adaptation occurs by selection operating on the genes of a population, so it doesn’t happen overnight.
+It takes generations.
 Cultural adaptation can happen faster, because it operates on beliefs and behavior patterns that can change during a human lifetime.

 It is true that most people living in modern Western societies are not well adapted to their current environments.
 Fertility rates are well below replacement.
 What does evolutionary theory predict?
 That this condition is not permanent.
 Low fertility is self-correcting.
 Those with higher fertility leave behind more copies of their genes, and also their values, which are usually passed down the generations along with genes.
 The strange modern combination of low fertility (due to the sexual revolution) and energy abundance (due to the industrial revolution) is not a stable state.
 It will not last.